Academic Catalog

 ENGL 2280W Literary Themes

-ENGL 2350W Grammar in Practice
+ENGL 2350W Introduction to English Grammar

-ENGL 3302W Writing for Writers
+ENGL 3340W Writing for Digital Age

 ENGL 4860W Seminar